Created by some exceptionally talented composers from around the world, we’re here to highlight 20 of the very best indie game soundtracks.

 All to the tune of some seriously catchy electronic dance numbers that propel you along and make you rather happy.
 Hurray, we say.

-15. Hoa: Johannes Johansson
+14. Hoa: Johannes Johansson

 Lots of Studio Ghibli influences here!
 Hoa (2021) is a short platformer, but magnificent to look at and backed by a full orchestra.

 The soundtrack is powerful stuff.
 Whilst all of it is brilliant, the Hello Rocks track remains a particular favourite of ours.
+Full of memorable piano hooks, swelling orchestral backing, and full on emoting this is definitely a thing of beauty.

-12. Ghost Song: Grant Graham
+13. Ghost Song: Grant Graham

 Scottish composer Grant Graham created the excellent soundtrack to the equally excellent Metroidvania title Ghost Song (2022).